pymupdf/PyMuPDF/README.md

 You can now also create and update Form PDFs and form fields with support for text, checkbox, listbox and combobox widgets.

-To some degree, PyMuPDF can also be used as a converter for image files: it supports a broad range of input formats and can produce **PNG**, **Portable Anymap** (PNM, etc.), **Adobe Postscript** and **Adobe Photoshop** documents, making the use of other graphics packages obselete in many cases.
+To some degree, PyMuPDF can also be used as an image converter: it supports a broad range of input formats and can produce **PNG**, **Portable Anymap** (PNM, etc.), **Adobe Postscript** and **Adobe Photoshop** documents, making the use of other graphics packages obselete in many cases.
 Interfacing with PIL/Pillow is easily possible as well.

 Have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) (which contain complete, working programs), and the **recipes** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki) sidebar, which contains more than a dozen of guides in How-To-style.